-The Company's Level 3 common stock investments mostly relate to the Company's holdings in the FHLB of Pittsburgh as described in Note 15 - Commitments and Contingencies.
-As prescribed in the FHLB of Pittsburgh capital plan, the par value of the capital stock is \$100 and all capital stock is issued, redeemed, repurchased or transferred at par value.
-Since there is not an observable market for the FHLB of Pittsburgh stock are held at cost and, these securities have been classified as Level 3.
-The cost basis of the FHLB of NY stock was \$26 million and \$24 million as of December 31, 2017 and 2016, respectively.
+The Company's Level 3 common stock investments mostly relate to the Company's holdings in the FHLB of Pittsburgh's stock as described in Note 15 - Commitments and Contingencies.
+As prescribed in the FHLB of Pittsburgh's capital plan, the par value of the capital stock is \$100 and all capital stock is issued, redeemed, repurchased or transferred at par value.
+Since there is not an observable market for the FHLB of Pittsburgh stock, these securities are held at cost and have been classified as Level 3.
+The cost basis of the FHLB of Pittsburgh stock was \$28 million and \$26 million at December 31, 2018 and 2017, respectively.
 For the other common stock investments included in Level 3, the valuation is performed using market comparables such as revenue and price to book multiples.
 An increase in the value of these inputs would result in an increase in fair value with the reverse being true for decreases in the value of these inputs.